abanskota/t81_577_data_science/weekly_materials/week3/assignments/assignment3.md

 - Create a README.md file at the root directory and briefly describe your project in the README.md file.
 (1 point)
 - Commit your changes and push the change to the GitHUB.
 (1 point)

-Write the url of your GitHub project in a text file and upload the file to OK.
+Write the url of your GitHub project in a text file and upload the file to Canvas.

 **Note**: If you fail to successfully push your files to GitHub, upload a screenshot of your project structure, README.md file and a screenshot of your commit command.
 You will ,however, lose points for not being able to push to GitHub.